Comments on India FSSAI health claims regulations

 claim statement: “Low sodium diets may reduce the risk of high blood pressure

-Using plain language, this text
+and heart disease.” | Using plain language, this text

 accurately describes the relationship between sodium, blood pressure,